-As usual for this niche, the timekeeper will be delivered on a high-quality, hand-made alligator leather strap either in blue or in black color.
+The timekeeper will be delivered on a high-quality, hand-made alligator leather strap either in blue or black color.
 I would personally prefer the stock stainless steel ardillon buckle with a deployant clasp, which is plain more comfortable to me, but I see the case for a more classic design here, too.

-The new Caliber JD1150 that animates the watch is in fact the good old Frederic Piguet 1150 automatic movement that had its metal mainspring replaced with a silicon one.
+The self-winding Caliber JD1150 that animates the watch is, in fact, the good old caliber Frederic Piguet 1150 that had its metal mainspring replaced with a silicon one.
 Ultra-light and antimagnetic, the spring makes the mechanism a bit more accurate than the base one.

-With a power reserve of 68 hours, the double-barrel movement is not terribly impressive in this regard, but still seems to be adequate enough for a person who plans to wear this watch on business days while leaving it in his desk during the weekend.
+With a power reserve of 68 hours, the double-barrel movement is not terribly impressive in this regard but is still adequate enough for a person who plans to wear this watch on business days while leaving it on his desk during the weekend.

-Compared to ETA 2892, another industry workhorse that powers a great deal of higher priced timekeepers, the base caliber FP 1150 is way more accurate and reliable.
-During its almost 30 years in production, the movement has been perfected to a degree where it has become a mechanism of choice to such high profile brands as Breguet and, of course, Blancpain.
+Compared to ETA 2892, another industry workhorse that powers a great deal of higher-priced timekeepers, the base caliber FP 1150 is way more accurate and reliable.
+During its almost 30 years in production, the movement has been perfected to a degree where it has become a mechanism of choice to such high-profile brands like Breguet and, of course, Blancpain.

 As usual, the watch features JD’s signature lancine-shaped hands.
-Coming without a single drop of lume, they are not easy to spot at night, but still offer an okay legibility at twilight thanks to the high-contrast color scheme.
-The red tip on the central seconds hand doesn’t increase readability in any significant way, but is still a nice touch.
+Coming without a single drop of lume, they are not easy to spot at night, but still offer ‘okay’ legibility at twilight thanks to the high-contrast color scheme.
+The red tip on the central seconds hand doesn’t increase readability in any significant way but is still a nice touch.

 Pricing & Availability

-All four version of the watch are available right now and are offered at pretty competitive prices of €9200 for the versions with silver opaline dial and €9400 for the pair with blue Geneva stripes.
+All four versions are available right now and are offered at pretty competitive prices of €9200 for the versions with a silver opaline dial and €9400 for the pair with blue Geneva stripes.